ericchristoffersen/KMLFlightAltitudeSearch/README.md

 If you wish to search all kml in a directory for planes that fly even closer and lower you can decrease the distance and altitude limits:

 	python AltitudeFinder.py searchlocations.txt sample\sample.kml searchoutput2.csv 1000 500

+Output is a csv file that lists search locations in upper left of spreadsheet and below that all plane/time/location within search criteria.

+LIMITATIONS:

+The plane flight tracks are sets of points with an inferred LINE between them.
+Reported time, altitude and location are linearly interpolated from the points.
+A better implementation would use a cubic spline...
+In any case this is a tool to find potential violations, ultimately the FAA is the arbiter, send the data to them to decide.